Taipei City Dragons F.C.

-Taipei City Dragons FC, also known as TC Dragons, is an amateur football club from Tainan, Taiwan.
+Taipei City Dragons Football Club, also known as TC Dragons, is an amateur football club from Tainan, Taiwan.
 It is one of the main association football clubs in Taiwan.
 2,000 capacity Tainan Football Field is their home stadium.

 Field

 Taipei City Dragons FC's home stadium is the Tainan Football Field, in Tainan, Taiwan.
 It has a capacity of about 2000 people.